philippinespire/pire_lcwgs_data_processing/salarias_fasciatus/README.md

 ## 6. Convert the Filtered BAM Files to a Beagle File Using Angsd

-It is important to note that there are stringent default filters that are employed by Angsd during the creation of the beagle file, which may remove data that we do not want to remove.
+It is important to note that there are stringent default filters that are employed by Angsd during the creation of the beagle file, which will remove data that we do not want to remove.
 To navigate this, we made `mkBGL.sbatch`, where we ran a series of 6 tests ranging from lenient filtering to stringent filtering.
 The last assigned `TODO` and `FILTERS` are the parameters that will be applied when the script is ran.

+### a.
+Make beagle file with minimal filters

+You must first minimally filter the data so that you can accurately set the filter parameters for the filtered beagle file.

-To make the beagle file, run the `mkBGL.sbatch` script from the species directory.
+To make the minimally filtered beagle file, run the `mkBGL.sbatch` script with minimal `TODO` and `FILTERS` settings.
 Here is the code I used when running test06:
 ```bash
 # done on USER@wahab.hpc.odu.edu
 cd /home/e1garcia/shotgun_PIRE/pire_lcwgs_data_processing/salarias_fasciatus